mikeal/ZDAG/README.md

 { "hello": "world", "world", "hello" }
 ```

-The compression table is deterministically ordered, so you can predict
+The compression table is strictly ordered, so you can *predict*
-the table ordering of all the keys and values in your structure but
+the table ordering of all the keys and values in your structure.

+Smaller strings sort to the low (cheap) end of the compression table, so you can chunk
+values into parts and predict the cost of their pointers in order to measure those
+costs against any gain you will see from de-duplication of newly common values
+that would result from the chunking.

+So you can *program* the compression table by shaping the data
-you can't alter the sort order programmatically.
+even if you can't actually adjust the sort order of the compression
+table by hand.

 ZDAG is a fully deterministic format.
 Data can only ever be encoded
 one way, so the same structure will always roundtrip to the same
 binary representation in every implementation.
 Most of these
-determinism rules don't even have to be handled by validation
+determinism rules don't even have to be handled by expensive validation
-code because they are part of the compression algorithm.
+code because they are part of the compression algorithms.

 ## De-tokenization of well typed maps and lists.